God, In A Still Small Voice, Has Good News For Single Folks!

 Here is why…

-This week my bible prayer group started reading 1st Samuel, a book in the Bible.
+A few years ago, my bible study group started reading 1st Samuel, a book in the Bible.
 A very popular story in that book is the one about the young lad, Samuel, who had a dream while living in a priestly commune (temple) with the prophet Eli.
 Samuel was awakened from his dream twice by someone calling him.
 Samuel thought it was Eli so he got up and went to Eli.
 Since Eli had not been the one who called unto Samuel, Eli instructed Samuel what to say if he heard his named called a third time.
 Finally, the Lord did call his name again, but this time He called out, “Samuel!
 Samuel!” and He got Samuel’s attention.
 Samuel’s response was, “Here I am Lord.
 Speak, for your servant is listening” (1st Samuel 3:1-10).

 I am very familiar with that story as I am sure you are too.
 But this time Samuel’s encounter with the Lord really got my attention and I wondered how many times was a double salutation used to call somebody in the Old and New Testaments.
 My research revealed that throughout all sixty-six books in the entire Bible, only nine people and one city were addressed by calling their names twice.